 What You'll Find On This Page

-Travel doesn’t have to be mainstream, and you don’t have to follow the rules – at least I don’t think so.
-Of course, this can mean the place you go, how you get there, what you pack (super important by the way), and where you stay should be changed up every now and then.
+Travel doesn’t have to be mainstream, and you don’t have to follow the rules.
+At least I don’t think so.
+Of course, this all means that the place you go, how you get there, what you pack (super-important by the way), and where you stay should be changed up every now and then.

-If you’re bored of the regular hotel room/hostel/B&B set up, check out these cool and rather unusual places to stay when traveling around Croatia.
+If you’re bored of the regular hotel room/hostel/B&B setup, check out these cool and rather unusual places to stay when traveling around Croatia in 2019.

-If a boring old bricks and mortar building isn’t for you, check out the Tower Cabin.
-The fact you’re surrounded by stunning countryside is by the by because this large cylindrical building is indeed on the side of ‘different.’
-The ivy growing up the side adds to the vibe of the structure, and the inside is a fantastic blend of old and new, with two bedrooms, two bathrooms, a spacious living room, and a large kitchen.
+If a boring old brick-and-mortar building isn’t for you, check out the Tower Cabin.
+The fact you’re surrounded by stunning countryside is by the by because this large cylindrical building is indeed on the side of “different.”
+The ivy growing up the side adds to the vibe of the structure, while the inside is a fantastic blend of old and new, with two bedrooms, two bathrooms, a spacious living room, and a large kitchen.

-While you’re not going to get high up views from here, only stepping outside the door will fill your camera memory card with chilled-out, natural, and authentic sights.
-The spiral staircase which runs through this Airbnb property takes you up to the various rooms, and the stone building creates more warmth than you would imagine it to, making it perfect as a year-round place to stay.
-The inside of the building is surprisingly minimal and modern too.
+Although you’re not getting any high-up views from here, only stepping outside the door will fill your camera memory card with chilled-out, natural, and authentic sights.
+The spiral staircase running through this Airbnb property takes you up to the various rooms, and the stone building creates more warmth than you would imagine it to.
+It is a perfect year-round place to stay.
+The inside of the building is surprisingly minimal and modern, too.

 Hum, The World’s Smallest Town

-If you’re one for creating records in your travel plans, then this is for you.
-Hum is the world’s smallest town, with just two streets to its name, and because of that you’re not going to find much in the way of accommodation, but what you will find is certainly beautiful and luxurious.
-Check out House Vera for your place to stay needs.
+If you’re someone who likes collecting records during your travels, this is for you.
+Hum is the world’s smallest town, with just two streets to its name.
+Because of that, you won’t find much in the way of accommodation.
+What you will find, however, is certainly beautiful and luxurious.
+Check out House Vera for your accommodation needs.

 This building is picturesque and lovely, giving you that authentic village vibe.
 The stone exterior is decorated with light blue shutters, and flowers growing outside during the summer months.
-Built back in the 19th century, this villa is luxurious, with a large terrace, perfect for chilling out, with a modern side too, thanks to the large LCD TV!
+Built back in the 19th century, this villa is luxurious, with a large terrace, perfect for chilling out.
+There is a modern side, too, thanks to the large LCD TV!

 The large kitchen, living room, two bedrooms, and two bathrooms are very comfortable, and everything you need outside of your room is within reach, thanks to the nearby public bus network.

 If you fancy staying somewhere completely different, how about a lighthouse?
-You’re probably not going to get a view better than this when you wake up, and this particular choice was built back in 1881, which gives you history as standard.
+You’re probably not going to get a view better than this when you wake up.

-This one in Vir Island really close to Zadar has a nearby pine forest, and the beach is perfect for exploring during the day time, and the lighthouse itself sleeps up to 8 people, so fantastic for family stays.
-Renovated in 2012, there are two floors, with all mod-cons included, as well as a balcony which wraps around its exterior, with those aforementioned stunning views.
-Outside you will find a relaxing area, which comes equipped with a sauna and whirlpool, for a spot of added luxury.
-If you really want to up the ante, you can even add a butler service in with your package, so you don’t have a lift a finger in the kitchen!
+Outside, you will find a relaxing area, which comes equipped with a sauna and whirlpool for a spot of added luxury.
+If you really want to up the ante, you can even add a butler service to your package, so you don’t have a lift a finger in the kitchen!
 Wowzah!

-Just 300m from the island of Murter you will find Prisnjak, and there you will find a lighthouse built back in 1886.
+Just 300 meters from the island of Murter, you will find Prisnjak.
+And there stands a lighthouse built back in 1886.
 Of course, this is on our list because you can stay there for your accommodation while also being fantastic for water-based fun, such as fishing and snorkeling.

-The islet offers this apartment, which is a lighthouse, and it contains a stone terrace area which his perfect for kicking back and relaxing during the summer months, surrounded by pine trees for plentiful shade in the intense peak season sun and high temperatures.
+The islet offers this apartment, which is a lighthouse.
+It contains a stone terrace area perfect for kicking back and relaxing during the summer months.
+The surrounding pine trees provide plentiful shade in the intense peak season sun and high temperatures.
 The sunsets around here are downright magical, making this the ideal location to get away from it all, perhaps a little off the beaten track.

-As with our previous lighthouse choice, staying in a building such as this is certainly different, but gives you privacy, and a chance to truly relax, next to a fantastic sea view.
+As with our previous lighthouse choice, staying in a building such as this is certainly different, but gives you privacy and a chance to truly relax.
+The fantastic sea view only makes things better.

 Hotel Dvorac Bezanec

-This post is about places which are different to hotels, but don’t let the name fool you because this is actually an old castle, dating back to the 17th century!
-If that’s not impressive enough for you, Hotel Dvorac Bezanec is the first castle to become a hotel in the whole country, giving you everything you need for a truly opulent and luxurious stay, surrounded by history (and perhaps the odd ghost!)
+This post is about accommodation in Croatia that is different from hotels, but don’t let the name fool you because this is actually an old castle, dating back to the 17th century!
+If that’s not impressive enough for you, Hotel Dvorac Bezanec is the first castle to become a hotel in the whole country.
+It offers everything you need for a truly opulent and luxurious stay, surrounded by history (and perhaps the odd ghost!)

 Rooms are decorated in the same truly sumptuous surroundings you would expect from a castle, with furniture to reflect the setting.
-Rooms are equipped with single or twin beds, with authentic furniture, to give you that same olde-worlde feel.
+Rooms come with single or twin beds, with authentic furniture, to give you that same olde-worlde feel.

-It’s certainly worthwhile learning a little about the castle itself, so you can truly appreciate where you are; the castle was built on the order of Count Keglevic back in the 17th century and was restored to bring it up to date in 1990.
+It’s certainly worthwhile learning a little about the castle itself, so you can truly appreciate where you are.
+This castle was built by orders of Count Keglevic back in the 17th century and was restored to bring it up to date in 1990.

 Botel Marina – Yes, Botel!

-Certainly not a hotel, but definitely a botel, you can stay on a boat here in Rijeka, with everything you would expect from a hotel room while floating on water.
-No, you’re not on a cruise, and you can choose a budget to suit your needs, with a dormitory room available for backpackers, as well as double rooms and family rooms for different requirements.
-If you’re worried about safety for children, obviously be careful because you’re on water, but the actual boat is safe.
+Certainly not a hotel, but definitely a botel, you can stay on a boat here in Rijeka.
+It comes with everything you would expect from a hotel room while floating on water.
+No, you’re not on a cruise, and you can choose a budget to suit your needs, with a dormitory room available for backpackers, as well as double rooms and family rooms.
+If you’re worried about safety for children, obviously be careful because you’re on water.
+The actual boat, however, is perfectly safe.

-There is a bar and restaurant on the boat and there are 35 rooms.
+There is a bar and restaurant on board and there are 35 rooms.
 All rooms are predictably non-smoking and come with a porthole to check out the views.
-Furniture is custom-made, and all rooms have an en-suite bathroom, air conditioning, internet access, and a half board features, which means you get a buffet breakfast to fuel up for the day.
+Furniture is custom-made, and all rooms have an en-suite bathroom, air-conditioning, internet access, and half-board features, which means you get a buffet breakfast to fuel up for the day.